 Prayer Reminds Us That God is Still For Us

 Spending time with God in the midst of your crisis reminds you that God is in control and He is for you.
 Paul tells us that whenever we are anxious, we should take it to the Lord, and He will give us a peace that passes understanding (Philippians 4:6-7).
 It may not make sense to our heads – that’s what makes it pass understanding.
 Still, He gives us confidence.

 When my brother died, it was impossible to see anything good coming out of it.
 To tell you the truth, thinking about it too long can still send the family into despair.
 But, God has shown up in several ways.
-During his memorial service at the youth group he was volunteering at, several kids made a decision for the Lord.
+During his memorial service, at the youth group he was volunteering, several kids made a decision for the Lord.
 This doesn’t erase the pain of the loss of a father and husband, but it did remind us that God wasn’t absent.

 In Your Tragedy Pray and Get God’s Perspective

 So, how do you pray when you world is seemingly falling apart?
 Remind yourself of God’s goodness and open yourself up to hearing Him speak.
-While your at it, pray for peace in Nigeria.
+While your at it, pray for peace on the world.
 As Christians, we need to stand together for more good to be in the earth and prayer is definitely a start.
-Again, we have many people from Nigeria who read this blog, if you are willing to say a quick prayer or commit to remembering them in prayer, please give them some encouragement in the comments below.
+Again, there are people who are a part of this community that have had Coronavirus or had a family member with it.
+If you are willing to say a quick prayer or commit to remembering them in prayer, please give them some encouragement in the comments below.